kristjanjansen/riga/slides.md

 ---

-# What will we won?
+# What we will win?

 Perhaps the biggest gains are not technical nor fancy